Mwimwii/mwimwii/README.md

-### I'm Mwila Nyirongo, nice to meet you
+### I'm Mwila Nyirongo, a Fullstack Javascript/Typescript Developer

-Hi friend,
+Nice to meet you friend,

 As an Opensource fanatic and slightly experience developer, it would be a pleasure to work together on new and interesting ideas